 The doors to the private office swung open as the Home Secretary came striding out.
 Looking the Colonel up and down like some dismissive School Marm observing a school prefect who'd turned up for duty late, the buxom woman spoke sternly.

 'Awaiting the PM, Minister' he replied nonchalantly, grey-blue eyes unswervably stoical .
 'I'm to escort him to the helicopter.
 Do you know how long he'll be?'

 'God knows!' she replied with a shrug of irritation and resignation.

 Behind her, the PM was still remonstrating with his aides through the open doorway.

 'For God's sake!
 Where is that briefing file?!
 I thought you said you'd got it out of the filing cabinet?!'

 The Home Secretary raised her eyebrows to the ceiling with a sigh.
-Pushing open one of two double exit doors she bustled out hurriedly, leaving the officer to endure the PM’s ramblings.
+Pushing open one of two double exit doors she bustled out, leaving the officer to endure proceedings.

-Finally, after what seemed like an eternity of ten minutes, the thick-set PM barged out of the office followed by fraught looking male and female aides, one of whom held the door open for him nervously.
-Making no effort to acknowledge her, the PM hammered rudely onwards, constantly talking backwards as he made for the double-doors.
+Finally, after an eternity of ten minutes, the thick-set PM barged out of the office followed by fraught looking male and female aides, one of whom timidly held the door open for him.
+Making no effort to acknowledge her, the PM hammered rudely onwards, constantly talking behind as he made for the double-doors.